Paya Lebar MRT station: Services

 The station serves the EWL between the Eunos and Aljunied stations, and the CCL between the Dakota and MacPherson stations.
+Being part of both the EWL and CCL, the station is operated by SMRT Trains.
 On the EWL, the station operates between 5:47 am (6.13 am on Sundays and public holidays) and 12:22 am.
 On the CCL, the station operates between 5:40 am (6.07 am on Sundays and public holidays) and 12:26 am.

 Design

 Like most EWL elevated stations on the eastern segment on the line (after Kallang station), Paya Lebar station has the notable feature of the dome-shaped roof, segmented like a caterpillar, over the platform level.
 The design was an attempt by the MRT Corporation (MRTC) to give the stations on the EWL an "attractive look".

 The CCL station design, like all stations on the line, takes into account certain factors such as safety, comfort and convenience, in addition to giving them a stylish modern outlook.
 The standardised layouts for the stations also make it simpler for commuters to navigate around.
 Paya Lebar station is also among the few stations with Y-shaped columns supporting the station structure.
 In addition, there are barrier-free transfers between the EWL and CCL.
 The CCL station itself, like the other stations on the line, has features such as lifts and wider faregates to make them accessible for wheelchair users.

+The CCL station contains three platforms, however only the two outer platforms are in active operation.
+The middle platform is used by terminating trains before they return to the depot or occasionally trains turning back in the opposite direction.
+This arrangement is similar to Ang Mo Kio MRT station.